mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

 So the above is good.
 It's correct.
 However we didn't follow one of our principles.
 Can you guess?

-In the highlighted lines, is only executed if `openedCount < num`.
-But it's cleaner if we just allow it to be called and handle it in the base case exits.
+The highlighted lines is only executed if `openedCount < num`.
+But it's cleaner if we just allowed it to be called, but handled it in the base case *exits*.

 ## Cleaner solution
 In our `else`, we're just calling the recursive function.
 We don't have any conditions.
 We haven't sneaked in any base-case handling into there.